-To calibrate the detectors a radioactive source is placed a predetermined distance form either apposing detector.
-Then by measuring the precise time of arrival of the gamma ray emitted during a decay it is possible using newtons equations of motion to calibrate the detector in time with respect to these positions.
+One method to accomplish time calibration is to place a radioactive source a predetermined distance from either apposing detector.
+Then by measuring the precise time of arrival of the gamma ray emitted during a decay, it is possible using newtons equations of motion to calibrate the detector in time with respect to these positions.